Computer Science for New Media Communications

 Enrolment

-The selection is divided into several time windows beginning in February and ending in early September.
+The selection is divided into distinct periods starting in February and ending in the first days of September.

 Transfers and second degrees

-Students who are already enrolled in a degree programme of the University of Milan or another University, as well as graduates, will be waived from the test requirement only if they meet the following requirements, based on academic records assessments:
+Students already enrolled in a degree course at the University of Milan, at another University or already graduated, can be exempted from the test only if they meet the following requirements to be verified during the pre-evaluation of their career:

-- if the student is awarded less than 30 credits, he/she student must register for the test.
+- if the student is recognized less than 30 credits, he/she must register for the test and selection as indicated above.

-Students admitted to years subsequent to the first must enrol in compliance with the deadlines and procedures specified in the call for applications.
+Students admitted to years subsequent to the first must enroll by the deadlines and in the manner specified in the announcement.

 Places available: 150 + 5 reserved for non-EU citizens